kensho-technologies/grift/CONTRIBUTING.md

 ## Style Guide

 Make sure your code conforms to style by running `pycodestyle grift/` This should pass with no warnings (see our custom configuration in the `[pycodestyle]` section of `setup.cfg`).

+Use `bandit` to check your code for common Python bugs and security vulnerabilities.
+Running it as `bandit -r grift/` on the source code of the package should not detect any issues.